open-runtimes/open-runtimes/runtimes/kotlin-1.6/README.md

 }
 ```

-- Ensure your Java files starts with `package io.openruntimes.kotlin;`
+- Ensure your Kotlin files starts with `package io.openruntimes.kotlin;`

 - To handle dependencies, you need to have any `.gradle` file including a `dependencies` block.
-Dependencies will be automatically cached and installed, so you don't need to include the `build` folder in your function.
+Dependencies will be automatically installed.

 - The default entrypoint is `Index.kt`.
 If your entrypoint differs, make sure to configure it using `OPEN_RUNTIMES_ENTRYPOINT` environment variable during build, for instance, `OPEN_RUNTIMES_ENTRYPOINT=src/App.kt`.